-Development will enhance the provision of public transport in the Area.
+Development will support and contribute towards enhancing the provision of public transport - as well as improving movement around the Area.
 West Hampstead's three rail stations, and the areas around them, shall be the focus of improvements.
-Making better provision for pedestrian and cyclist movement through the Area - particularly around the West Hampstead Interchange - is a key priority.
+Making better provision for pedestrian and cyclist movement through the Area - particularly in and around the West Hampstead Growth Area - is a key priority.